coapjs/node-coap/README.md

   will be emitted for each received response.
 It's user's responsibility to set proper multicast `host` parameter in request configuration.
 Default `false`.
 - `multicastTimeout`: time to wait for multicast reponses in milliseconds.
 It is only applicable in case if `multicast` is `true`.
 Default `20000 ms`.
+- `retrySend`: overwrite the default maxRetransmit, useful when you want to use a custom retry count for a request

 `coap.request()` returns an instance of <a